ai-zubair/react-typescript-webpack-boilerplate/Readme.md

   - Environment specific configurations can be invoked with a `mode` key on webpack's environment object, in the build command.

             build-command -- --env mode=<development | production>

+## Get Started

+Build and run the project locally with `npm run build:dev`